 What is the grassy knoll?

-A small raised grass-covered hill on the north side of Elm Street in Dealey Plaza, Dallas.
-Multiple witnesses reported gunshots from the knoll.
-The geographic center of alternative-shooter theories since 1963.
+A raised, grass-covered rise on the north side of Elm Street in Dealey Plaza, Dallas, ahead and to the right of the presidential limousine at 12:30 PM on November 22, 1963.
+Multiple witnesses reported hearing gunshots and smelling gunpowder from the knoll.
+The geographic center of every alternative-shooter framing since 1963.

 What is the magic bullet theory?

-The single-bullet theory — that Warren Commission Exhibit 399 passed through Kennedy's neck, then through Connally's back, chest, and wrist, embedding in his thigh, emerging near-pristine.
-The Warren Commission's single-shooter finding depends on it.
+The single-bullet theory: Warren Commission Exhibit 399, a 6.5mm Mannlicher-Carcano round, is said to have passed through Kennedy's upper back and throat, then through Connally's back, chest, and wrist, embedding in Connally's thigh.
+Recovered near-pristine.
+The Warren Commission's single-shooter finding depends entirely on this theory.
+Articulated by Commission counsel Arlen Specter.

 What did the HSCA conclude?